 Alexandra MacDonald is sponsored through Dancers First by an anonymous donor.

-International School of Ballet and at Boston Ballet’s Trainee programme.
-She joined
+Trained: International School of Ballet in Calgary, Alberta and Boston Ballet School’s Trainee Program in Massachusetts

 The Sleeping Beauty